What is the Myers-Briggs Type Indicator (MBTI)?

 INFJ1.5%

-According to this distribution:
+According to this personality type distribution table:

 • The four most common types (ISFJ, ESFJ, ISTJ, ISFP) account for 46.5% of the population.